GothicV13/PinterestScraper-V0.01/README.md

 please run opera_login_session first so you login to pinterest inside of the browser otherwise it will be stuck on the login screen not doing anything

+run this in your directory for the script

+pip install -r requirements.txt python -m playwright install

 Discord: atltx
 Server: Not Setup Yet